nguyenphuhien13/ADM-HW2/README.md

 2. `nyc1.html`
 3. `nyc_samelocation1.html`
-> They contain the maps of *Core Research Questions 2*.
+> They contain the maps of *Core Research Question 2*.